Don’t let the pressure of the exam period affect your performance. There are lots of ways to relieve study stress and boost your learning potential.

 5. Get your heart pumping

 Not only will regular exercise relieve stress but it can also improve concentration and mental awareness – two things that are vital while studying for your degree.
 Tiring yourself out with exercise will also improve your sleep, which further reduces stress levels.
-You don’t need to go all-out to get the stress-relieving benefits of exercise, though, as psychologists have shown a 10-minute walk can be as effective as 45 minutes of rigorous exercise.
+You don’t need to go all-out to get the stress-relieving benefits of exercise, though, as psychologists have shown that when it comes to stress relief, a 10-minute walk can be as effective as 45 minutes of rigorous exercise.
 Even better, it doesn’t really matter what form of exercise you choose as anything will be beneficial.
 Getting outside for some cardio would be a great way to boost your mood, but equally a yoga break will help relax the body and mind for your next study session.

 6. Talk it out